deltabrot/clere-coding-challenge-api/README.md

 # Front-end Requirements & Wireframes

 To visualise the requirements of the challenge, we have provided wireframe illustrations of what the final product should look like.
-These are simply mockups so feel free to add as much creative flare as you like.
+These are simply mockups so feel free to add as much creative flair as you like.

 ## Table View